JOHNSANJITH/KAST/README.md

 [![Local Party Demo](https://img.youtube.com/vi/Tw1BuJPapg4/hqdefault.jpg)](https://youtu.be/Tw1BuJPapg4)

 ## Media
-An album of screenshots of the website can be found [here](https://imgur.com/a/wzKc2g7).
+An album of screenshots of the website can be found [here].

 ## Contributing